team-mirai-volunteer/action-board/poster-map-db.md

     - damaged: the poster is damaged
     - error: the poster board is not there (wrong lat/lon in db)
     - other: other

+### what's left
+- RLS so anon can't do anything
+- add tests